 Ibanez RG Series Guitars

-The standard RG body is designed for greater comfort for the player’s forearm, like that found on a Strat, and has a lower bout that curves to fit the shape of your forearm.
+The standard RG body is designed for greater comfort for the player’s forearm.
+Sort of like that found on a Stratocaster, and has a lower bout that curves to fit the shape of your forearm.

 The Ibanez RG series is offered in a wide range of configurations, from 6-string to 8-string models.
 The most common RG models have 24 frets, with a full 2-octave range per string.
 The necks are usually made from Rosewood, Ebony, and maple.